edubart/nelua-lang/docs/pages/libraries.md

 Receives zero or more integers, converts each one to its corresponding UTF-8 byte sequence, and returns a string with the concatenation of all these sequences.

+Containers of integers (e.g vector, sequence or span) are also accepted as arguments, returning a string with the concatenation of all their elements.

 ### utf8.codes

 ```nelua